unbundling the giant countries

 voting with your feet People move, to where they have a chance of what they want: to the 13 colonies, the loyalists who left them on independence, centuries of refugees.
 The easier this is, the greater the pressure on rulers to give people what they demand, or lose them.
 We can get some of the force of this within a country if people can take themselves from one jurisdiction to another.
 This requires the freedom to construct jurisdictions almost experimentally.
 Ideally, jurisdictions with some character (labour or family law, say) would be easier to form than jurisdictions with others.
 And if they didn't please their occupants, they would empty.
 (It goes with this that it is in the interests of the many not to reproduce too readily.
 We want people to be a scarce and desirable commodity.
 The black death did wonders for peasants' rights, but there are gentler ways.)
 Thoroughly Christian America could exist, at some level and in some place, as long as people could get out when they wanted.
 (Many of us suspect that gay-hostile regions of America will suffer an economic price.)
 One central function of higher levels of authority, with more spatial scope, would be to preserve the right of individual movement.
 See the migration section, with references. of this.

 weaving Two jurisdictions need to coordinate, but prize their autonomy.
 One motive might be the benefits of linked budgets, where each needs reactions to business cycles that do not undercut one another's efforts.
 Another might be welfare policies, where both sides would like to avoid a prisoner's dilemma-shaped race to the bottom.
 They don't want to build another layer of authority above them.
 So they interlock their institutions, like two bands of a woven fabric whose threads pass into one another's space, stitching them together.
 There are many ways of doing this.
 One would be for each to elect or appoint members of crucial decision-making bodies of the other.
 There could be Spanish members of the Portuguese cabinet, and vice versa.
 There could be a German "ambassador" to the Greek finance ministry.
 Another possibility is provided by bicameral legislatures.
 France could appoint twenty members of the British house of lord to its senate.
 There could be Canadian senators in the Mexican senate, and vice versa, with guaranteed seats on relevant committees.
 The membership of crucial committees of Taiwan and the PRC could overlap.
+There could be a bundling overlap between "provinces" of an Israel/West Bank/Gaza Federation.
+(I recently saw an interesting suggestion along these lines.)
 This could reach to the choice of the head of state — particularly as described in my [on this site] proposal for random choice of heads of state — where neither country would choose the leaders of the other, but each would have a significant influence.
 (It is often said that the choice of an American president is too important to be left just to Americans.)
 Imagine a ring of four jurisdictions where each appoints in turn the non-voting chair of the cabinet meetings of another, in rotation.
 Each would have a significant input to the deliberations of the others, but none would be under the thumb of another.

 Weaving interacts in a complex way with non-concentric sovereignty.
 It makes it easier to manage, but harder to analyse.
 Suppose Northia and Southia have built an economic level above just them, and Northia and Eastia have built a military level above just them.
 The two joinings had better not collide.
 There should be Eastian members of the military decision processes, either at the umbrella or Northian level, and Southian members of the economic ones.That way military expenditures and trade or coordinated budget plans would be brought into harmony.